Outcry over Dandenong Hospital maternity cuts

 “Our community deserves as good as care as possible.”

-“This proposed change could lead to significant and unsafe capacity and demand issues at Casey Hospital and reduced service provision and increased clinical risk for a large population of women in one of the most culturally and linguistically diverse communities in Victoria.
+“This proposed change could lead to significant and unsafe capacity and demand issues at Casey Hospital and reduced service provision and increased clinical risk for a large population of women in one of the most culturally and linguistically diverse communities in Victoria,” Harradence says.

 “Women who were planning to have their baby at Dandenong Hospital will be distressed at the thought of having to relocate further away from home for their birthing needs or to visit their unwell baby who could have been cared for close to home at Dandenong Hospital.”